 But Sunflower knew perfectly well what was said and before Jennifer could repeat her initial question, the cheerfulness drained from Sunflower’s voice and she snapped, “It’s organic!” as if the word “organic” granted meat a pardon from not being a vegetable.

 “And another thing!
 I don’t want YOU or any of your friends touching my organic chicken!
 If you touch any of my stuff I’ll call the police!”

 Sunflower was quickly beginning to wilt under the strain of trying to be something she was not.
 But rather than consider her hypocrisy, Sunflower opted to angrily light one of her organic cigarettes and with as much dramatic flare as she could muster, stormed out of the kitchen, bumping into Judith along the way.
 “Judith!" she screamed, "you’re always in the way!!”

 Judith was an antique armoire Sunflower had found at a flea market.

 Sunflower named all her material possessions.
 Every person and object in the universe was on its own spiritual path to enlightenment, she claimed, and deserved a name that captured its true essence.
-But, as is the case with many people, Sunflower did not heed her own idealogical rhetoric and no more resembled a sunny flower than she did a vegetarian or a non-smoker.
-Jennifer decided it was probably best to keep her distance from this deranged woman she no longer knew with her alarming beliefs and misuse of the word "organic".
+But, as is the case with many people, Sunflower did not heed her own ideological rhetoric and no more resembled a sunny flower than she did a vegetarian or a non-smoker.
+Jennifer decided it was probably best to keep her distance from this deranged woman she no longer knew with her peculiar, contradictory beliefs and misuse of the word "organic".